 We evaluated the rewiring of TF to gene linkages between normal and cancerous cells.
 To define TF rewiring between cell types, we first defined TF-gene regulatory network in each cell type using simple count based target gene linkage.
 We used two different methods that examine TF to gene linkages based on their proximities to the TSS.
 For the TSS-based method, we simply used 2,500bp upstream and downstream of transcription start site (TSS) based on Gencode v19 annotation as a boundary for the proximal regulatory region.
 On average, 33.5% of TF ChIP-seq peaks fell into promoter region.
 We defined a target gene linkage if TF ChIP-seq peak was found within the boundary.
 However, we discovered, in Gencode annotation, there were numbers of genes that have more than 50 alternative TSS, which gave these genes unfair advantages of having more target gene linkages than others since their proximal regulatory regions can span up to 250kbp.
 Therefore, we selected one canonical TSS for each gene based on the total number of aggregated ENCODE TF ChIP-seq peaks.
 While this method is far from perfect, we believe this is the best method to capture the high-level TF network rewiring and quantify epigenetics changes around TSS while minimizing artifacts when counting all TSSs from all possible alternative transcripts.

 In addition to TSS-based TF-gene linkages, we used target identification from profiles (TIP) method that quantitatively measures the regulatory relationships between TFs and target genes to define a subset of the full TF-gene network.
-For each TF, TIP model builds a characteristic, averaged profile of binding around the TSS and then uses this to weight the sites associated with a given gene, providing a continuous-valued 'regulatory' score relating each TF and potential target.57 We used false discovery rate of 0.1 for cutoff.
+For each TF, TIP model builds a characteristic, averaged profile of binding around the TSS and then uses this to weight the sites associated with a given gene, providing a continuous-valued 'regulatory' score relating each TF and potential target57.
+We used false discovery rate of 0.1 for cutoff.
 Since TIP uses narrower promoter definition than TSS-based method, we defined the TIP-based network as a subnetwork of the TSS-based network.

 (HL, ∥) Full regulatory network, merged network, and network rewiring